AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/control-app.md

     Assert.IsTrue(button.IsPresent);
 }
 ```
 As mentioned above you can override the app behaviour for a particular test.
 The global behaviour for all tests in the class is to reuse an instance of the app.
-Only for this particular test, Bellatrix opens the app and restarts it only on fail.
+Only for this particular test, BELLATRIX opens the app and restarts it only on fail.